elkowar/eww/docs/config-docs.md

 ### Gtk-Themeing

-Eww is styled in GTK CSS or SCSS as it's called.
+Eww is styled in GTK CSS.
+To make theming even easier, it makes use of `scss` and then compiles that into CSS for you.
 If you don't know any way to style something check out the [GTK CSS Overview wiki](https://developer.gnome.org/gtk3/stable/chap-css-overview.html), the [GTK CSS Properties Overview wiki ](https://developer.gnome.org/gtk3/stable/chap-css-properties.html).
 Or check the [GTK-Debugger](#gtk-debugger)

 If you have **NO** clue about how to do CSS, check out some online guides or tutorials.